Recommendations & Conclusions

 The experience of the Sustainable Farming Incentive 2024 (SFI24) closure follows a pattern within Defra of poor communication and last-minute decision-making following rumours and Departmental leaks.
 As with the sudden closure of the Capital Grants scheme in November 2024, the end of SFI24 came with no specific warning, despite the …

-Government response.
 The government acknowledged the committee's concerns regarding the closure of the Capital Grants scheme without notice, stating that all communications are evaluated using the Government Communications Service Evaluation Cycle.
-However, they only committed to aim to give reasonable notice for …
+However, they only committed to aim to give reasonable notice for future scheme closures, with a …

 15